History of Downside

-Downside Abbey Church, one of only three Minor Basilicas in England, has been designated by English Heritage as a grade I listed building.
+Downside Abbey Church, one of only four Minor Basilicas in England, has been designated by English Heritage as a grade I listed building.
 Sir Nikolaus Pevsner described the Abbey as “the most splendid demonstration of the renaissance of Roman Catholicism in England”.

 History of the Community of St Gregory the Great

 Douai, in 1606, was part of the Spanish Netherlands and the English Catholics, who were given sanctuary there, were escaping anti-Catholic legislation in England, following the Dissolution of the Monasteries from 1530.

 St Gregory’s, Douai, was the first community of men to revive the English Benedictine tradition.
 Its founders organised a school for English boys, and provided a base for Benedictine run parishes or missions in England.

 By 1794, Douai was being supressed by the French Revolutionaries who were at war with Great Britain, and the Monastery and School were temporarily rehoused at Acton Burnell Hall in Shropshire, the home of a former pupil.
 Mount Pleasant, in Somerset, was purchased during this time (as another temporary home), with the community moving in 1814.

 The early years at Downside were uncertain: France was still an attractive option, school (and monastic) numbers were low and the local Catholic bishop, Augustine Baines, despite being a Benedictine himself, was hostile.
 Nevertheless, within a decade the community had adjusted to their life at Downside, and by 1823 had opened a chapel and new school buildings; designed by Henry Goodridge in the Gothic style to recall medieval monastic life.